jsonify/Calculator/README.md

 ## Contributing

 Contributions are welcome!
+This is merely a simple calculator, but it could be a whole lot more.
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the project.
 2. Create your feature branch: `git checkout -b feature/your-feature`